sisqodataclub/ml-ds/blogs/scripts.md

 So this isn’t just a political game—it’s something that hits wallets, communities, and livelihoods on both sides of the Pacific."**

-According to the latest IMF report, the numbers tell an even deeper story.
-China's economy is projected to grow by 3.95% slower than the 4.6 percent expansion predicted in January, while the U.S. growth is expected to slow down to  1.8%.

-The IMF forecasts global growth to slow to 2.8% in 2025, down from 3.3%.

-And it’s not just the U.S. and China feeling the impact.
-The IMF now forecasts global growth to slow to 2.8% in 2025, down from 3.3%.

-So trade war doesnt affect only these two cuntries nut has a reaction of effect on other economies

-Investors are nervous, currencies are fluctuating, and the uncertainty is holding back economic confidence worldwide.
+The trade war doesn't just affect the U.S. and China only — The impact is spreading to economies everywhere.
+According to the latest IMF report, investor confidence is shaken, currency markets are volatile, and the overall uncertainty is dampening economic activity worldwide.
+China's growth is now projected at 3.95%, down from the earlier forecast of 4.6%, while the U.S. is expected to slow to 1.8%.
+Globally, the IMF has revised its forecast for 2025, expecting growth to fall to 2.8%, down from 3.3%.

+The U.S.–China trade war isn’t just a fight over tariffs—it’s a battle over who will shape the future of the global economy.
+If tensions continue to escalate, we could see deeper economic fragmentation, with countries forced to pick sides, regional trade blocs forming, and a more divided global supply chain.

+But there are other possibilities too.

+We could see both sides return to the negotiating table, driven by economic pain and global pressure.
+A new trade deal—or at least a de-escalation—could help stabilize markets, restore confidence, and prevent long-term damage.

 for example